All About Construction Trades and Extraction Worker Supervisors

 Construction Trades and Extraction Worker Supervisors who work in Alaska, Illinois, or Hawaii, make the highest salaries.

-Below is a list of the median annual salaries for Construction Trades and Extraction Worker Supervisors in different U.S. states.
+How much do Construction Trades and Extraction Worker Supervisors make in different U.S. states?

 State | Annual Mean Salary |